joinhandshake/scree/README.md

 Right now, some parts of the implementation are fairly inefficient.
 Specifically:

+### Console/Error Messages

+These are in a different format than in capybara-webkit.
+The decision to do so was made in the interest of allowing developers to receive more nuanced data.

 ### DevTool Domains

 We enable _all_ of the Chrome DevTool domains.
 This may have significant effects on memory usage and run-time, due to the large-scale logging of requests.